koljam/r3f-starter/README.md

 ## Attribution

 This project uses the [R3F-vite-starter](https://github.com/wass08/r3f-vite-starter) as a basis.
-Use this if you don't require as much tooling as in this project.
+Use this if you don't require as much UI-Layer features.